salesforce/lwsec-docs-mirror/packages/@locker/distortion/docs/distortions.md

 ### Distorted Behavior

-Custom Elements defined by the sandbox will never conflict with custom elements with the same name defined by another sandbox or by the system.
+Custom Elements defined by the sandbox will only conflict with custom elements of the same tag name defined by another sandbox or by the system if the definition has a differing value for the static class property `formAssociated`.
 <hr>
 <a name="customelementregistrydocsget-valuemd"></a>